skkusal/FeatMaker/README.md

 # run original KLEE
 $ python3 run_depth.py --pgm find --output_dir test
 ```
-For more details about options, you can use following commands:
+For more details about the options, you can use the following commands:
 ```bash
 $ python3 run_featmaker.py --help
 Usage: run_featmaker.py [options]